 Finder makes money from featured partners, but editorial opinions are our own.
 Advertiser disclosure

-Two investing platforms for beginners, but one is free and the other comes with monthly fees.
+Two investing platforms for beginners, but one comes with monthly fees.

 SoFi and Acorns offer automated investment strategies and are designed for those who want to build a nest egg.
 You don’t need advanced knowledge to start investing, and you can start off with a smaller account.
 And that’s where the similarities end between these two companies.